senzhaocode/ScaR/README.md

       # For instance:
       # >RP11-599B13.3|alternative1
       # CTTTGTGTCTTTGTCTTTATTTCTTTTCTCATTCCCTCGTCTCCACCGGGAAGGGGAGAGCCTGCGGGTGGTGTATCAGGCAGGTTCCCCTACATCTTTGGCACCCAACAC
-      # NOTE: 'RP11-599B13.3' is the gene_name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript_name and can be defined as user would like (please never use symbol '_' in user-defined transcript_name).
-Make sure both 'RP11-599B13.3' and 'alternative1' shoudl be present together, and are separated by '|'.
+      # NOTE: 'RP11-599B13.3' is the gene name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript name (please avoid using symbol '_' in user-defined transcript name).
+Make sure both 'RP11-599B13.3' and 'alternative1' are present together, and separated by '|'.

 ## 3. Output results